Bhushan001/Bhushan001/README.md

 ## 🚀 About Me

-> **Full-Stack Developer** with **5+ years** of experience building scalable web applications and microservices.
+> **Full-Stack Developer** with **10+ years** of experience building scalable web applications and microservices.
 Passionate about creating innovative solutions and leading technical teams to deliver exceptional results.

 ### 🎯 Professional Summary
-Experienced Full-Stack Developer skilled in **Angular**, **React**, **Spring Boot**, **Node.js**, and **DevOps** tools like Docker and Jenkins.
+Experienced Full-Stack Team Lead skilled in **Angular**, **React**, **Spring Boot**, **Node.js**, and **DevOps** tools like Docker and Jenkins.
 Proven track record in leading CI/CD pipelines, optimizing performance, and mentoring development teams.
 Collaborative, curious, and always eager to learn new technologies.

 ---